GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 12

 Ravi is older than Simar by 4 years.
 Four years from now, the respective ratio between Ravi’s age and Simar’s age will be 9:8.
-What will be the Ravi’s age 15 years ago? (in years)
+What was Ravi’s age 15 years ago? (in years)

 Show Answer